Golden Horn Tramway Line

 Fener

-Gül Camii – this former Byzantine church is located in the Dexiokratous quarter of Istanbul near Aya Kapı (Holy Gate).
+Alight here for St Stephens church and The Greek Patriarchate.
+You can also see Gül Camii, a former Byzantine church located in the Dexiokratous quarter of Istanbul near Aya Kapı (Holy Gate).
 It’s Turkish name comes from the belief that when Byzantium fell to the Turks on May 29, 1453, the church was full of roses to commemorate St. Theodosia.
 As of February 2021 the oldest part of the structure is usually closed.

 Küçuk Mustafa Paşa Hamam is opposite Gul Mosque.
 This hamam was built by Kara Mustafa Pasha in 1477 during the reign of Mehmet the Conqueror.
 Kara Mustafa was executed by Abdulhamid I in 1483, because Mustafa favored Cem Sultan during a dispute between the two brothers over who would rule after Fatih Sultan Mehmet.
 This structure operated as a hamam until 1995.
-It was restored in 2015 and became an exhibition space but has been closed for the last few years.
+It was restored in 2015 and became a privately owned exhibition space only open when they have a new show on display.

 Balat